Pyromagne/SFML-Button/README.md

 The `EllipseButton` class also provides the following member variables:

-- `button`: representing the circular shape of the button.
+- `button`:an `sf::CircleShape` representing the circular shape of the button.
-- `buttonRect`: representing the rectangle bounding of the button.
+- `buttonRect`: an `sf::FloatRect` representing the rectangle bounding of the button.

 ## Example Usage